 The celebrations of the ancient festival of Tendong Lho Rum Faat mark the day when the Lepcha tribe was saved by the sacred Tendong Hill from a great deluge.
 It is believed that this natural calamity had lasted for a period of 40 days and 40 nights.

-It is to celebrate this victory of life over death that, Tendong Lho Rum Faat festival is observed with great fanfare and fervour.
+It is to celebrate this victory of life over death that, Tendong Lho Rum Faat festival is observed with great fanfare and fervor.
 During this festival, people offer their prayers and seek blessings from the sacred hill.
-Majorly, this festival of Sikkim is celebrated in the Namchi city that lies in the southwards direction of Sikkim.
+Majorly, this festival of Sikkim is celebrated in Namchi city that lies in the southwards direction of Sikkim.

-Tendong Lho Rum Faat is a vivid mix of ceremonies and rituals and is celebrated for a span of three days in the 3rd month of Tibetan Lunar calendar.
+Tendong Lho Rum Faat is a vivid mix of ceremonies and rituals and is celebrated for a span of three days in the 3rd month of the Tibetan Lunar calendar.
 According to the Gregorian calendar, the dates of this festival fall in the month of August.
-Tendong Lho Rum Rum Faat 2021 will be observed on August 8, however, courtesy the crisis that we are in, the biggest one that the mankind has ever witnessed - COVID-19, the celebrations might remain from understated to nil.
+Tendong Lho Rum Rum Faat 2021 will be observed on August 8, however, courtesy of the crisis that we are in, the biggest one that mankind has ever witnessed - COVID-19, the celebrations might remain from understated to nil.

-As per the Lepcha legends, when the whole Himalayan region was still in its nascent stage of formation, a great volcanic eruption had occurred, destroying both the Naho and Nather Pokh which were the prime sources of Teesta and Rangeet rivers.
+As per the Lepcha legends, when the whole Himalayan region was still in its nascent stage of formation, a great volcanic eruption had occurred, destroying both the Naho and Nather Pokh which were the prime sources of the Teesta and Rangeet rivers.

 After this natural calamity, floods and rains followed.
 It felt as if the Gods had become angry with humans.
 Consequently, there was a great loss of life and property.
 The most affected were the people belonging to the Lepcha tribe, as these people were the primary inhabitants of those regions.